dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

 `crypto_shorthash()` function.
 A 16-byte "secret" key is required; for this use case we use all zeros.

-When converting the 8-bytehash to an array of 2-bit bytes, the ordering is proceed byte-by-byte, and for each take the two lowest-value bits (aka, `hash & 0x3`) as byte index `0`, the next two bits (aka, `hash & 0xC`) as byte index `1`, etc. When concatenating path hashes into a longer array, the first
+When converting the 8-byte hash to an array of 2-bit bytes, the ordering is proceed byte-by-byte, and for each take the two lowest-value bits (aka, `hash & 0x3`) as byte index `0`, the next two bits (aka, `hash & 0xC`) as byte index `1`, etc. When concatenating path hashes into a longer array, the first